Blades of grass caressed my shoes

 And on I walked past hedge and field,

 Towards the village, church and well,

 Where I lay beneath an ancient tree,

-To listen to the tolling of the bell.
+For the tolling of the bell.